opendocsg/slw-judgments-backfill/2018_SGCA_21/report.md

  (2) Any person who is proved or presumed to have had a controlled drug in his possession shall, until the contrary is proved, be presumed to have known the nature of that drug.

 24     To rebut the presumption in s 18(2), the accused must prove, on a balance of probabilities, that he did not have knowledge of the nature of the controlled drug.
-In _Dinesh Pillai a/l K Raja Retnam v Public Prosecutor_ [2012] 2 SLR 903, this court observed (at [18]) that the accused can do so by showing that “he did not know or could not reasonably be expected to have known the nature of the controlled drug”.
+In _Dinesh Pillai a/l K Raja Retnam v Public Prosecutor_ <span class="citation">[2012] 2 SLR 903</span>, this court observed (at [18]) that the accused can do so by showing that “he did not know or could not reasonably be expected to have known the nature of the controlled drug”.

 25     The Appellant seeks to rebut the presumptions under ss 21 and 18(2) by proving on a balance of probabilities that he had no knowledge that the Bundle was in the Car.